If a bulb burns out will the rest of the lights go out?

 Mini lights are constructed with one or more circuits.
 Depending on the number of circuits in your string of lights, only the circuit that contains the removed bulb will go dark.

-Most of the time when part of a string of mini lights goes out it’s an issue of either a failure of a shunt wire or a bulb is partially or completely unseated.
+Most of the time when only part of a string of mini lights goes out it’s an issue of either a failure of a shunt wire or a bulb is partially or completely unseated.

 We sell light keeper pros – you can see our price by clicking here.